SjDuque/AirInstruments/README.md

 2. Add ability to change limbs.
 I understand that not everyone can strum with their right arm, or you even want to.
 Eventually, you will be able to strum with any body part you desire.

 3. Removing the necessity of FluidSynth.
-It works just fine but I'd rather use TinySoundFont so I don't have to set any paths or change any pip packages.
+It works just fine but I'd rather use TinySoundFont so I don't have to set any paths or change the package files.

 4. Mobile App